dusadvarshit/mlutils/README.md

 # 📁 Notebooks & Data
 Jupyter notebooks for data exploration and EDA are in the /notebooks directory.

-Training and test datasets should be placed in /data.
+Training and test datasets should be placed in relevant subdirectories inside /data.

-Models are saved to /models.

-None of these folders are put into .gitignore purposefully to make this entire notebook reproducible.

 # 🤝 Contributing